BhaskarRao-D/K8S-Load-Balancer/README.md

 Step:4 - To see weather load is distributing or not. -- Terminal-2
          kubectl logs [PODNAME] -f [to monitor the logs] Step:5 - Now, move to step3[Terminal-1] - and hit nginx service 20 times.
 Note: Load is distributing 20 times.
+Step:6 - kubectl get endpoints - To see which pods associated with the sevrice.